V V Brown: Career

-2002–06: Back to the Music
+2002–2006: Back to the Music

 Aged 18, Brown attended an open audition for the VH1 Divas concert and was stopped outside the venue by an executive from London Records, who offered her a development deal.
 This ended a year later, at which point she was offered deals by Polydor in the UK and A&M Records in the US.
 She left both in 2006 after releasing one single and a promotional EP called Back to the Music.

-2007–09: Travelling like the Light
+2007–2009: Travelling like the Light

 Brown moved back to London and began performing in bars and clubs around the city.
 She was rediscovered by executive Darcus Beese and signed to Island Records.
 She recorded her debut album Travelling Like the Light between 2007 and 2008.

 Brown said that most of the album's lyrics on the album, including those from its four singles Crying Blood, Leave!, Game Over and Shark in the Water, were about a failed affair she endured.
 "Shark in the Water" charted in the British, French and US charts, receiving gold status in the US and France in 2009, and sold over 1.5 million records to date.

-2011–15: Lollipops & Politics cancellation, Samson & Delilah and Glitch
+2011–2015: Lollipops & Politics cancellation, Samson & Delilah and Glitch

 In 2011, prior to the mastering of Brown's second album Lollipops & Politics, a free preview mixtape called The Playground was released through SoundCloud.

 Brown announced that the first single from Lollipops & Politics would be called "Children", featuring Chiddy of Chiddy Bang.
 This was released on iTunes in America on 20 September that year.
 On 4 October, Brown confirmed the title of the album and released the full track list, saying it would be released early in 2012.
 However, the release was postponed until 2013, and then called off completely; Brown posted on her Facebook account that she "didn't feel it was right as an artist".
 A new album called Samson & Delilah, recorded in London with Dave Okumu from The Invisible and former M83 member Pierre-Marie Maulini, was released in its place in September 2013.
 A track called 10 Ft.
 Tall, which was to be included on Lollipops & Politics, was released as a non-album single.
 The video of the first single, "Samson", premiered on 20 May.

 In July 2015, Brown confirmed the release of her third studio album Glitch.
 The lead single "Shift" premiered on her SoundCloud account on 3 August.
 After funding the album's release via Pledge Music, Glitch was released on 25 September 2015 as a digital download, as well as on vinyl and CD.

-2020–present: Children's book
+2020–present: Children's book and Am I British Yet?

 On 2020, Brown wrote and published her first children's book, Lily and the Magic Comb.
 It was released through her own publishing house, Woke Kids Publishing.
 The book received positive reviews and was hailed as one of the top twelve children's books with empowering black characters by The Independent.

+In 2023 V V Brown came back to music after a six-year break.